wangkuiyi/k8s-ml/notes.md

-As long as we configure computers to use HDCP and configured the router and all switches, those computers should be able to communicate to each other and the Internet once they are booted.

-Considering that we are going to build a computing cluster with about 100 nodes, some recommended hardwares:
+As long as we configure computers to use HDCP and configured the router and all switches, those computers should be able to communicate to each other and the Internet once they are booted.Considering that we are going to build a computing cluster with about 100 nodes, some recommended hardwares:

 - a [router with firewall](http://www.fortinet.com.cn/products/fortigate/60D.html),